-(iii) Borrow from related party and interest
+- (b) Significant transactions with related parties - (i) Borrow from related party and interest

-Account Category of related party December 31, 2022 December 31, 2021 Short-term borrowings Substantial related party \$ 5,175 2022 2021 Interest expense § 112
+Account Category of related party December 31, 2023 December 31, 2022 Short-term borrowings Substantial related party \$ 5,175 2023 2022 Interest expense S 112

-The interest rate of the loan that Group borrowed from related party was negotiated by both parties, and it is an unsecured loan.
+The interest rates of the Group's unsecured borrowings from related party was negotiated by both parties.
+The above mentioned borrowings and associated interest expenses had been fully paid in June 2023.